top of page

 A slightly pretentious word I know, but "my approach to education", just wouldn't fit in the button on the left.
 Essentially, I believe that a tutor is providing a service to a client, and must therefore be prepared to adapt to the client who is in this case the student.
 I work for the student first and foremost (although I am aware that it is not typically the student who is the fee-payer!)
 I cannot abide with an authoritarian approach to education where the student is somehow expected to be obedient to the teacher.This might be necessary when a teacher is in charge of 30 or more pupils, but I do not think it appropriate in the far smaller group work we do online.
 I want to encourage students to be inquisitive, and confident enough to develop their own lines of enquiry and explanation.
 Indeed I believe these skills of autonomous thought to be essential for the subjects that I teach.

-The Scribblar classrooms are set-up for use by up to five students simultaneously.
 Most of my tutorials are one to one but I have no objection to small groups of students approching me and spreading the cost of their online tutorials between them.

 Online